nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ## USB Accessories

 The USB1 port can be used to connect and use popular accessories like storage, MIDI controllers, keyboards, pointing devices, audio hardware, and more.
 C.H.I.P.
-Pro does not provide power to the USB A port on its own, so the Development Kit is a good example of how this works.
+Pro does not provide power to the USB1 port on its own, so the Development Kit is a good example of how this works.

 **USB1 Power**